adamsilver/adamsilver.io-jekyll/_posts/2014-08-11-the-disadvantages-of-single-page-applications.md

 description: SPAs are full of pitfalls.
 There are many reasons why.
 ---

 Single Page Applications (SPAs) have become extremely popular on the web, because they are *supposed* to [provide a more fluid user experience](http://en.wikipedia.org/wiki/Single-page_application).
-However, there are several technical issues which can be detrimental to the User Experience.
-Before getting to the issues, let's first discuss the difference between an SPA and a traditional multi-page website (MPW).
+However, there are many User Experience and technical problems that arise from architecting websites this way.
+Before getting to them, let's first discuss the difference between an SPA and a traditional, multi-page website (MPW).

-## What differentiates an SPA from an MPW?
+## What's the difference between a Single Page App and an Multi-page Website?

 Whilst it's common to associate MVC, MVVM, XHR, DOM manipulation (and more) with an SPA, this article doesn't address them because they could *also* be utilised in an MPW.

 What *really* defines an SPA is that the **routing is handled by the client-side application using Javascript, instead of the server**.

 This means the application handles the browsing instead of the browser.
 Attempting to mimic the browser using Javascript is the root cause of the self-induced issues...

 ## 1. Navigation and fast back needs handling.